Important information about blood pressure

 • Should I bring it to my provider visits to check for accuracy?

-If you’re a UnitedHealthcare Health Plan of Nevada member, view our network of health care providers to help you find a provider.
+If you’re a UnitedHealthcare Health Plan of Nevada Medicaid member, view our network of health care providers to help you find a provider.

 High blood pressure doesn’t always have warning signs or symptoms.
 Many people don’t even know they have it.
 That’s why it’s important to check your blood pressure regularly.